Business Loan vs Personal Loan: Key Differences

 When to choose a business loan

-Business loans can be helpful to those who are looking to fund larger expenses, such as expansion through new equipment or day-to-day costs like purchasing supplies.
+Business loans can be helpful to business owners who are looking to fund larger expenses, such as expansion through new equipment or day-to-day costs like purchasing supplies.
 These loans can also help you build business credit, which may allow you to access business products like lines of credit.

 FAQs: Personal loans vs. business loans